sethwklein/moon-phase/README.md

-# seed-element
+# moon-phase

-An element providing a starting point for your own reusable Polymer elements.
+An element providing a moon phase calendar.

+## Warning

+Do not use this.
+I published it for demonstration purposes.
+I do not support its use and portions don't meet my quality standards for things I release.
+— @sethwklein

 ## Dependencies